SELinuxProject/selinux/README.md

     DESTDIR=~/obj ./scripts/env_use_destdir make test

 Some tests require the reference policy to be installed (for example in `python/sepolgen`).
-In order to run these ones, instructions similar to the ones in section `install` of [./.travis.yml](./.travis.yml) can be executed.

 To install as the default system libraries and binaries (overwriting any previously installed ones - dangerous!),